hashicorp/design-system/website/docs/components/link/inline/partials/guidelines/guidelines.md

 !!!
 Dont

-Don't wrap an entire sentence or text block in a link.
+Don’t wrap an entire sentence or text block in a link.

 <span class="hds-typography-body-300"><Hds::Link::Inline @color="primary" @icon="external-link" @iconPosition="trailing" @href="...">Learn more about deploying a Vault Cluster on HCP in the HashiCorp Developer tutorial library</Hds::Link::Inline>.</span>